Published at: 2025-10-31

 picture coming soon:

-• Watermark Settings: Apply watermarks (e.g., user name, timestamp) to check-in/check-out photos in the Work Order Check-in Records object (checkin_images and checkout_images fields).
+• Watermark Settings: Apply watermarks (e.g., user name, timestamp) to check-in (checkin_images) and check-out (checkout_images) photos in the Work Order Clock-in Logs object.

 picture coming soon: